gicait/pLitter/README.md

 * Ubon Ratchathani II (ongoing)
 * Chiang Rai II (ongoing)

 *Note: We have used [COCO Annotator](https://github.com/jsbroks/coco-annotator) for generation of bounding box annotations.
-If you are planning to generate your own training data, it is an one option*
+If you are planning to generate your own training data, it is a one option*

 ## Pre-trained models